Catalog design ideas that turn shoppers into buyers

 Develop a strategy for each catalog

-Nobody knows your products and your customers better than you do.
+Nobody knows your printing products and your customers better than you do.
 The first step in creating a great catalog is developing a very clear idea about what that catalog needs to do, and the best way it can influence your customers.
 Size, shape, number of pages, and amount of photos or illustrations are important factors in shaping your catalog design.
 Remember that books, magazines and brochures are normally printed in four page groups.
 As you do your rough layout for the catalog, keep your page count in multiples of four.
 Get a good idea of what will be on each page before you start the catalog design.
 This will help smooth the entire process and keep your catalog printing costs under control.

 Customer attention starts with a strong catalog cover

 Your catalog won’t do much selling if no one wants to open it.
 Focus on creating a powerful catalog cover design, one that excites the customer’s interest and helps enhance the overall impression of your company.
 Given a strong cover concept, your catalog stands a much better chance of breaking through all the “marketing noise” out there and capturing your customer’s attention.

 Quality images make a high quality catalog design